PowerShell/SecretStore/Docs/DesignDoc.md

 - Secret metadata json   (Information about each secret item)

-- Secret data blob       (Individual secret values)
+- Secret data blob       (sequence of individual secret values)

-The file data hash is a cryptographic hash of the key, iv, metadata, data, and is used verify file content integrity.
+The file data hash is a cryptographic hash of the key, iv, metadata, data, and is used to verify file content integrity.

 The metadata is a json structure that contains information about each secret.
+It includes secret name, type, optional attributes, and encrypted blob size and offset information.

 ```json
 {